vielhuber/jwtbutler/README.md

 ## backend validation

-you can easily check in the backend via php, if the provided access token is valid:
+you can easily check inside a backend on page 1/2/3 via php, if the provided access token is valid:
 ```bash
 composer require firebase/php-jwt
 ```